amida-tech/penbot/README.md

 Say @penbot help for a list of commands.
 Including various keywords in your message to @penbot is how you move the pen around.
 Default commands:

-	@penbot [mine, take, me, grab] - Takes the pen if it is available.
+	@penbot [mine, take, me, gimme, grab] - Takes the pen if it is available.
 	@penbot [done, down, drop] - Sets the pen down if you have it.
 	@penbot [who, where] - Tells you where the pen is at.
 	@penbot [steal] - Steals the pen from whoever has it, if someone has it.